bglarkin/tallgrass_restoration_legacies/microbial_diversity.md

 - $N_{0}$: Species richness differences by field type are significant by likelihood ratio test at p\<0.005 with region as a random effect.
-  Species richness in corn fields was less than restored or remnants, which didn’t differ at p=0.05.
+  Species richness in corn fields was less than restored, and neither differed from remnants at p=0.05.
 - $N_{1}$: field type is significant by likelihood ratio test at p\<0.001 with region as a random effect.
 Shannon’s diversity in corn fields was less than restored or remnants, which didn’t differ at